 - Charitable donations.
 You can issue points for employees to donate to the charities we have in the platform.
 This can be a great way for employees to give back while still giving them the choice to choose an organization that matters to them.

 Know your team.
 Know what motivates them.
 And when in doubt, let them choose for themselves.

 With meaningful rewards programs, your sales reps can get something that creates an experience.
 They will associate their rewards with positive memories.

 How do incentives fit into the rest of your compensation plan?
 This can affect how your sales reps view an incentive program.
 It should feel like a bonus on top of fair compensation, not something they need to supplement their income.
 Do everything you can to help rewards accompany positive feelings instead of something that may make an employee feel like they aren’t valued enough in the first place.
 Make sure compensation plans are clear during the hiring and onboarding process so everyone knows what to expect.

-Go and Reward Your Sales Team
+Reward Your Sales Team

 If this feels overwhelming, don’t worry, we’re here to help.
 You can set up, manage, and fulfill sales incentives all in one place with Awardco.
 We’ll help you find the programs that work best for your organization and your sales reps.
-Simplify the process and save yourself time by using Awardco’s management system, like uploading multiple participants at once, multiple winners at once, and even create multiple sales incentive programs—all under one dashboard.
+Simplify the process and save yourself time by using Awardco’s management system, like uploading multiple participants at once, multiple winners at once, and even creating multiple sales incentive programs—all under one dashboard.